villekf/OMEGA-doc/docs/source/technical.rst

 etc.).

 After this, the next step performs the axial compression, though using span of 1 (no axial compression) is also possible.
-However, span of 1 is only supported with prompts.

 *MEX/OCT:*